alfredoig/SilverRail/README.md

 The answer is located at src/main/resources/question1.feature

 #### 2
-The answer is located at src/main/resources/question2.feature
+The answer is located at src/main/resources/question2.feature and it can be run using IntelliJ

+This Cucumber file has step definitions on the java file src/main/java/org/silverrail/MyStepdefs

 #### 3
 The answer is located at src/test/java/questionThree.java